isomerpages/cris-nhic/_joint-medtech-grants/Joint MedTech Grants/LKCMed NHIC Exploratory Translational Grant.md

 ##### **Application Eligibility**

-Awarded through a competitive grant call process, this grant is applicable for LKCMed full-time faculty or

 *   The lead Principal Investigator (PI) must hold a primary appointment in LKCMed, or LKCMed/NHG joint appointments with at least 0.2 FTE with LKCMedicine.
 *   Only one lead PI is allowed per application.
 *   Only one application per lead PI can be submitted per grant call.